codylindley/simple-frontend-boilerplate/README.md

 This will create minified versions of the css and js files and precompile the handlebars files in `public/build/`.
 Have a look at the `grunt.js` file to configure the build.

-After running the first build, its possible to use the minified files when viewing in a browser by adding `?compress=true` to the end of the url.
+After running the first build, its possible to use the minified files locally when viewing in a browser by adding `?compress=true` to the end of the url.

 ##Explanation